Skip to main content

 Who is eligible for commuter transit benefit?

-Actively employed Faculty and staff who are not exempt from FICA are eligible to participate.
+Actively employed faculty and staff who are not exempt from FICA are eligible to participate.

 Who is eligible for commuter parking benefit?